citizenlabsgr/elections-api/README.md

 **Version 1.1**

-- Added `possing_location` to the registrations API.
+- Added `polling_location` to the registrations API.
 - Added `description` to the district category, election, and party APIs.